Ahmad-A0/Edulink-API/docs/README.md

 - [ ] Add missing return type properties, because of the way the types were created some properties that could be returned might not exist.
 - [ ] I used the edulink DEMO when creating types and methods.
 This turns out to be really outdated and is missing a lot of properties.
 I will need to re do these types using the API with a real login.
 - [x] Update examples
+- [ ] Missing Homework Descriptions, some homeworks need an additional `Homework_Details` request to get the description.